 Cornerstones should always be content posts.
 Blogs are acceptable, but long-form content that covers an entire subject often is effective.
 Separate sections with clear headers, which makes reading easier.
 If possible, include an index at the beginning of the post to help the reader navigate between headers.

 It’s also important that your cornerstones feature keywords you want to rank for.
 “How to” posts tend to make great cornerstone items, since people often search for helpful tips.
 When you offer informative content, the viewer will begin to associate your site with knowledge.
-This leads to return visits and, eventually, purchasing your product or
+This leads to return visits and, eventually, purchasing your product or service.

 Why Are Cornerstone Posts Important?